THE GRAND OVERVIEW

 At The Glebe School we study:

--The Glory of Christ revealed in creation (Nature studies, mathematics, and the sciences)
+-The Glory of Christ revealed in Creation (Nature Studies, Mathematics, and the Sciences)

--The Attributes of God (Order, logic, reason, phonics, reading, and grammar)
+-The Attributes of God (Order, Logic, Reason, Phonics, Reading, and Grammar)

--The Image of God in us (Art, music, and virtue)
+-The Image of God in us (Art, Music, and Virtue)

-The Glebe School is inspired by the life of the parish community of SJOTG, and the rich tradition of the Christian faith rooted in the study of classic literature and the history of Western thought: from Ancient Greece and Rome to the founding of our nation.
+With plans to expand to a full K-12 school as each year passes, The Glebe School is inspired by the life of the parish community of St. James On-the-Glebe and the rich tradition of the Christian faith rooted in the study of classic literature and the history of Western thought: from Ancient Greece and Rome to the founding of our nation.

 We have been given a treasure trove of people on the Glebe who have devoted their life to the mastery of traditional skills: engineering, master joinery, fine sewing, construction work, hunting, farming, harvesting, preserving, animal husbandry, and the most important skill of faithfully mothering and fathering.

-With the marriage of the study of the liberal arts and the cultivation of the common arts, The Glebe School is built on the desire of every parent: to give their own children the best qualities of their own childhood through holistic, hands-on education, as well as bestowing gifts and skills that surpass their own.
+With the marriage of the study of the liberal arts and the cultivation of the common arts, The Glebe School is built on the desire of every parent: to give their children the best qualities of their own childhood through holistic, hands-on education, as well as bestowing gifts and skills that surpass their own.

 “Like religion, education is nothing or it is everything—